pantheon-systems/terminus/README.md

 composer update
 ```

-**Optionally**, for ease of development, we suggest aliasing or setting the path bash configuration file, or
+**Optionally**, for ease of development we suggest aliasing, setting the PATH in the bash configuration file, or
 symlinking to it.
 This file is located at `~/.bashrc` on Linux systems and at `~/.bash_profile` on Mac.
 #### Alias
 ```bash